Our International Hall of Famers list is composed of the 50 largest US-listed international stocks, or ADRs.

 From the desk of Steven Strazza @Sstrazza and Grant Hawkridge @granthawkridge

-What we do here is take a chart that’s captured our attention and remove the x and y-axes as well as any other labels that could help identify it.
+What we do here is take a chart that’s captured our attention, and remove the x and y-axes as well as any other labels that could help identify it.

-This chart can be any security, in any asset class, on any timeframe.
-Sometimes, it’s an absolute price chart.
-Other times, it’s on a relative basis.
+This chart can be of any security, in any asset class, on any timeframe.
+Sometimes it’s an absolute price chart, other times it’s on a relative basis.

 It might be a ratio, a custom index, or maybe the price is inverted.
 It could be all three!